ABOUT THE CONDITION

 What is a facial skin lesion?

-A facial skin lesion is a flaw that could be a lump, crack, ulcer or abnormal discolouration of the skin that is not normally present.
+A facial skin lesion is an abnormal feature of the skin of the face.
+This could be a lump, a break in the skin, an ulcer or a discoloured patch of the skin that is not normally present.

-A lesion is described as benign when it is harmless.
-It is described as malignant when it is a sign of skin cancer and is potentially dangerous.
-The majority of skin lesions are benign but some could be malignant.
+A lesion is called benign when it is harmless.
+It is called malignant or cancerous when it is a sign of skin cancer and is potentially serious.
+Most skin lesions are benign.

-What are the commonest types of benign skin lesions?
+What are the most common types of benign facial skin lesions?

-Naevi is a medical term for skin moles.
-They are often darker than the surrounding skin (brown or brown-black) because they contain more pigment (colour).
-Rarely, some moles can develop into malignant melanoma especially when they are exposed to a lot of sunlight.
+- Naevi is a medical term for skin moles.
+They are often darker than the surrounding skin (brown or brown/black) because they contain more pigment (colour).
+Rarely, some moles can turn into a cancer called melanoma especially when they are exposed to a lot of sunlight.

-Capillary Haemangiomas are also called strawberry birthmarks.
-Some grow larger or grow smaller as the baby / child develops.
-They are pink or red-purple in colour because they consist of enlarged blood vessels.
+- Capillary Haemangiomas are also known as strawberry birthmarks.
+They can grow larger or smaller as the baby / child grows.
+They are pink or reddish purple in colour because they contain enlarged blood vessels.

-What are the commonest types of malignant facial skin lesions?
+What are the most common types of cancerous facial skin lesions?

-Basal cell carcinoma is the commonest skin cancer and usually occurs as a result of sun damage.
+Basal cell carcinoma or BCC is the most common skin cancer and usually occurs from sun damage.
 These lesions grow slowly and do not spread to other parts of the body.
-Early tumours appear as clear, pearly nodules or lumps and eventually turn into an ulcer.
-It is often known as a ‘rodent ulcer’.
+Early tumours appear as clear, pearly nodules or lumps (figure 1) and eventually turn into an ulcer.
+It is often known as a ‘rodent ulcer.’

-Malignant melanoma is a cancer that begins in the pigmented cell in the skin.
+Malignant melanoma is a cancer that begins in pigmented cells in the skin.
 They are often brown or black.
 It can spread to other parts of the body.
 Melanoma is much less common than basal cell and squamous cell skin cancers, but it is far more serious.

-You should seek medical advice if you notice changes in a facial skin lesion, for example:
+You should seek medical advice if you notice changes in a facial skin lesion: